SiiliCam/SiiliCam-obs/README.md

 1. Open OBS and go to the "Tools" menu.
 2. Select the "SiiliCam-OBS" option.
-3. Add your SiiliCam sources or other NDI sources.
+3. Add your SiiliCam sources.
 4. Configure and control them as you wish.

 ## API